 Also read: A weekend road trip from Hyderabad to Bidar

-The travel time between Hampi and Hyderabad depends on the route you choose and how fast you like to drive.
+The travel time for a road trip between Hampi and Hyderabad depends on the route you choose and how fast you like to drive.
 On average, though, you should take about eight or nine hours, including a few breaks in between.
 Depending on the route (and your exact destination), you can expect to cover anywhere between 400 and 500 km.

 Routes from Hyderabad to Hampi